Buying a House Not Married? How to Protect Yourself

 FAQs

-The IRS, probate, the government, your lender, insurers, and others aren’t interested in whether you trust one another.
-The system is not for unmarried co-owners.
-Your relationship can thrive, and still, there are situations where not having documentation can snowball into a giant problem.
+Yes.
+The IRS, probate courts, your lender, and insurers don't care whether you trust each other.
+Your relationship can be great, and a lack of documentation can still create serious problems.
 Treat documentation like your passport on a trip to Russia.
-Don’t get caught without it.
+Don't get caught without it.

 What's the difference between a Co-ownership Agreement and a cohabitation agreement?